BS-IO/rest/README.md

 A restful plugin for CakePHP (2.3)

-The Rest plugin is my first attempt at creating a restful api framework according to some best practices as defined by Apigee:
+The Rest plugin is my first attempt at creating a restful api framework according to some best practices as defined by Apigee (Read more on that here: http://blog.apigee.com/detail/announcement_new_ebook_on_web_api_design/):

 1) it uses nouns